matiasnovillo/CompartoLoQueSe/README.md

 3. TINYINT to manage boolean types in the backend: 0=false, 1=true
 4. INT for integers (obvious!)
 5. DATETIME accepting this only syntax yyyy/mm/dd hh:mm:ss.
 Example: '2021/01/26 08:10:50'.
 I don't manage PM or AM syntax
 6. TIME(3) for time hh:mm:ss.
-Example: '08:10:50'.
+Example: '08:10:50.123'.
 I don't manage PM or AM syntax
 7. VARCHAR(6) for hexadecimal colour avoiding the # symbol, just the 6 values
-8. NUMERIC(18,3) for decimal values.
-Se hizo una prueba para pasar 3 valores de la coma y no funciono, solo entran 2, aun cuando en el back end ponga 1.789M.
-La falla parece ser en Dapper
+8. NUMERIC(24,6) for decimal values.
+NUMERIC is better than DECIMAL by one tiny advantage.
+The maximum precision number is 38, and it seems that the scale can scale up to that number, 38.

 Rules:
 1. All the tables must have 1 and just 1 primary key (PK) and has to be [int] IDENTITY(1,1) NOT NULL.
 Does not matter your personal convention, you must put a PK.